jjangga0214/sd-models-downloader/README.md

 Jupyter notebook for easily downloading Stable Diffusion models (e.g. checkpoints, VAEs, LoRAs, etc).

-This notebook is developed to use in services like [runpod.io](https://runpod.io) easily.
+This notebook is developed to use services like [runpod.io](https://runpod.io) more conveniently.

-But you can use this notebook in any environments (local machine, cloud server, Colab, etc).
+But in fact, you can use this notebook in **any environments** (local machine, cloud server, Colab, etc).

 ## Usage